3 Apps to Boost Your Mental Health

 - Finalize and Launch MDP (Minimum Desirable Product)

-Tell us about mental health apps you have used and even how you might go about about making an app for improved mental health in the comments below.
+In the comments below, tell us about mental health apps you have used and even how you might make an app to help others improve mental health.